rnajena/sugar/docs/src/tutorial_imaging.rst

 Alignments can be plotted using the `.BioBasket.plot_alignment()` method.
 Some code examples follow:

+..
+These figures are built manually with the test suite

 >>> from sugar import read
 >>> seqs = read('https://osf.io/download/j2wyv')
 >>> seqs.plot_alignment(show=True, figsize=(10, 4))